brendan-duncan/dartray/README.md

 uniform GPGPU acceleration impossible for both environments.

 There are of course many other limitions.
-But on the positive side, Dart is a great environment for experimentation and learing about rendering techniques.
+But on the positive side, Dart is a great environment for experimentation and learning about rendering techniques.
 It provides a reasonably fast and flexible, cross-platform environment for experimentation and learning.
 And, most importantly, it's fun.
 These are the goals of DartRay.